The "Substitute" Movies

-I've been watching a lot of films to keep occupied during this crisis, and it seemed like every time I went searching through my various streaming services, Substitute installments kept turning up.
+I watched a lot of movies to keep occupied during the Great COVID-19 Lockdown of 2020, and it seemed like every time I went searching through my various streaming services, Substitute installments kept turning up.
 I had vague memories of seeing these movies on the shelves of Blockbuster Video when they were current, but I had never watched any.
 After a while I shrugged, said, "What the hell," and started going down the rabbit hole.
 In just over a week's time, I sat through all four (!) installments in the series.
 (Who even knew there were that many Substitute movies?
 I didn't.)

 In case you don't remember this franchise, the Substitute films revolve around a mercenary (Tom Berenger in the first film, Treat Williams in the three sequels) whose M.O. involves repeatedly going undercover as a teacher in crime-ridden learning facilities in order to take out the trash and restore order.
 Essentially, it's The Punisher Goes Back to School, Parts 1-4.

-Actually, I'm pretty sure this plot line was used in the Punisher comics (probably more than once), and in at least one volume of the Mack Bolan, the Executioner paperback series.
-So while the Substitute films may not have the most original premise, they're a mostly entertaining quartet that should please fans of late '90s direct-to-video action flicks.
+Actually, I'm pretty sure this plotline was used in the Punisher comics (probably more than once), and in at least one volume of the Mack Bolan, the Executioner paperback series.
+So while the Substitute films may not have the most original premise, they're a mostly entertaining quartet that should please fans of low-budget action flicks.
 So grab some popcorn, press play, and let's briefly review this series in order.

 Berenger is certainly an imposing presence and it's satisfying to watch him kick the crap out of a seemingly endless series of gangstas, but at nearly two hours this movie drags on too long for its own good, in spite of strong supporting performances by Ernie (Ghostbusters) Hudson and a young Marc Anthony, who plays the gang leader.

 Fun fact: this is the only film in the series that was released theatrically.
-Its box-office total was just under $15 million, according to the Internet Movie Database.
+According to the Internet Movie Database, its box-office total was just under $15 million.

 Episode II: Enter Treat

-Berenger chose not to return for a sequel, so 1998's Substitute 2: School's Out introduces Treat Williams as Karl Thomasson, a fellow mercenary and apparent associate of Shale's.
-Thomasson's brother is a teacher at a gang-infested Brooklyn high school, who is murdered when he interrupts a car-jacking in progress near the campus.
+Berenger chose not to return for a sequel, so 1998's Substitute 2: School's Out introduced Treat Williams as Karl Thomasson, a fellow mercenary and apparent one time associate of Shale's.
+Thomasson's brother is a teacher at a Brooklyn high school who is murdered when he interrupts a car-jacking in progress near campus.
 After his brother's funeral, the merc gets a job at the school, takes over a class full of violent ne'er do-wells, and naturally teaches them the error of their ways.

-Obviously this is little more than a re-run of the first movie with a change of locale and a new leading man, yet I preferred Substitute 2 over the original.
+Obviously Substitute 2 is little more than a rerun of the first movie with a change of locale and a new leading man, but I actually preferred it over the original.
 Williams is more likable than Berenger and his action-hero chops (previously seen in such cult B-Movie faves as 1988's Dead Heat and 1998's Deep Rising) are on point as well.
 It was also interesting to see B.D.
-Wong, who I know mainly as the straight-laced police psychiatrist from Law & Order: Special Victims Unit, playing a bad-guy role.
+Wong, who I know mainly as the police psychiatrist from Law & Order: Special Victims Unit, playing a bad-guy role.

 A Not-So-Fantastic "4"

 The series was clearly running out of gas by the time 2001's Substitute 4: Failure Is Not An Option arrived direct-to-HBO.
-Summoned by a former commanding officer to investigate strange goings-on at an exclusive private military academy, Thomasson becomes the new Military History professor at the school and learns that its crazed commandant (Patrick Kilpatrick, Class of 1999) is recruiting the most elite cadets into a private army of white supremacists.
+Summoned by a former commanding officer to investigate strange goings-on at an exclusive private military academy, Thomasson becomes the new Military History professor at the school and learns that its crazed commandant (Patrick Kilpatrick, Class of 1999) is recruiting its most elite cadets into a private white supremacist army.